pytchlang/pytch-tutorials/trimon/tutorial.md

 Now we’ll put together a function which adds a new random light to the pattern, then makes the new pattern play.
-In the next block of code, you should be able to find a line which:
+In the next block of code, you should be able to find which line:

 * makes sure Python knows we’re talking about the _global_ `pattern` variable